Berhan99/Movies-Storage-Project-with-JavaScript/README.md

 # Movies-Storage-Project-with-JavaScript
 This is a web based OOP project written JavaScript with responsive design to store your favorite movies and provides you are able to do your own movies library inside of local storage with just few clicks.
+I wrote the codes according to ES6+ standarts.
 Have fun !